 Blood clot prevention

-Curcumin has been shown to have antioxidant and anti-inflammatory properties and to reduce beta-amyloid and plaque burden in lab studies.
+Curcumin has been shown to have antioxidant and anti-inflammatory properties and to reduce beta-amyloid and plaque burden in early studies.
 However, there is currently not enough evidence to suggest the use of curcumin for cognitive performance.

 Turmeric has been traditionally used to treat stomach problems (such as indigestion from a fatty meal).
 There is preliminary evidence that turmeric may offer some relief from these stomach problems.
 However, at high doses or with prolonged use, turmeric may actually irritate or upset the stomach.
-Reliable human research is necessary before a recommendation can be made.
+Reliable human research is necessary before a conclusion can be made.

-Irritable bowel syndrome (IBS)
+Irritable bowel syndrome